MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/windowing/windowing-overview.md

 ## AppWindow

-[AppWindow](/windows/winui/api/microsoft.ui.windowing.appwindow) is a high-level windowing API that allows for easy-to-use windowing scenarios that integrates well with the Windows user experience and with other apps.
+[AppWindow](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) is a high-level windowing API that allows for easy-to-use windowing scenarios that integrates well with the Windows user experience and with other apps.

-[AppWindow](/windows/winui/api/microsoft.ui.windowing.appwindow) represents a high-level abstraction of a system-managed container of the content of an app.
+[AppWindow](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) represents a high-level abstraction of a system-managed container of the content of an app.
 This is the container in which your content is hosted, and represents the entity that users interact with when they resize and move your app on screen.
 For developers familiar with Win32, the `AppWindow` can be seen as a high-level abstraction of the `HWND`.
 For developers familiar with UWP, the `AppWindow` can be seen as a replacement for [CoreWindow](/uwp/api/windows.ui.core.corewindow)/[ApplicationView](/uwp/api/windows.ui.viewmanagement.applicationview)/[Windows.UI.WindowManagement.AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow).

-For this version of [AppWindow](/windows/winui/api/microsoft.ui.windowing.appwindow) we're only supporting top-level `HWND`s (there's a 1:1 mapping between an `AppWindow` and a top-level `HWND`).
+For this version of [AppWindow](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) we're only supporting top-level `HWND`s (there's a 1:1 mapping between an `AppWindow` and a top-level `HWND`).

 The lifetime of an `AppWindow` is the same as for an `HWND`, meaning that the `AppWindow` object is available immediately after the window has been created, and is destroyed when the window gets closed.

 ## Presenters

-Each [AppWindow](/windows/winui/api/microsoft.ui.windowing.appwindow) has an [AppWindowPresenter](/windows/winui/api/microsoft.ui.windowing.appwindowpresenter) (Presenter) applied to it.
+Each [AppWindow](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) has an [AppWindowPresenter](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindowpresenter) (Presenter) applied to it.
 To the UWP developer who has worked with [Windows.UI.WindowManagement.AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow) before, this will be familiar but not a 1:1 mapping of functionality and behavior.
 As a new concept to the Win32 application model they are akin to, but not the same, as a combination of window state and styles.
 Some Presenters also have UX behaviors defined in them that are not inspectable from classic window state and style properties (such as auto-hiding titlebar, for example).

-By default, a Presenter will be created by the system and applied to an [AppWindow](/windows/winui/api/microsoft.ui.windowing.appwindow) at creation time.
-In Windows App SDK 1.0, on Windows Desktop, this is the [OverlappedPresenter](/windows/winui/api/microsoft.ui.windowing.overlappedpresenter).
+By default, a Presenter will be created by the system and applied to an [AppWindow](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) at creation time.
+In Windows App SDK 1.0, on Windows Desktop, this is the [OverlappedPresenter](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.overlappedpresenter).
 There is no need for apps to stash it or keep a reference to it in order to "go back" to the default Presenter for a window after having applied another Presenter.
-The system will keep the same instance of this Presenter around for the lifetime of the `AppWindow` for which it was created and the app can reapply it by calling the [TrySetPresenter](/windows/winui/api/microsoft.ui.windowing.appwindow.trysetpresenter) method with [AppWindowPresenterKind.Default](/windows/winui/api/microsoft.ui.windowing.appwindowpresenterkind) as a parameter.
+The system will keep the same instance of this Presenter around for the lifetime of the `AppWindow` for which it was created and the app can reapply it by calling the [SetPresenter](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow.setpresenter) method with [AppWindowPresenterKind.Default](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindowpresenterkind) as a parameter.

 A Presenter can only be applied to a single window at a time.
 Trying to apply a Presenter to a second window will throw an exception.
 This means that if you have multiple windows and want to switch each one into a specific presentation mode, you need to create multiple Presenters of the same kind and then apply each to its own window.

 Some Presenters have functionality that allows a user to make changes outside of the apps own control.
-When such a change happens the app will be notified by a [Changed](/windows/winui/api/microsoft.ui.windowing.appwindow.changed) event on the affected [AppWindow](/windows/winui/api/microsoft.ui.windowing.appwindow) with the [DidPresenterChange](/windows/winui/api/microsoft.ui.windowing.appwindowchangedeventargs.didpresenterchange) event arg property set to `true`.
+When such a change happens the app will be notified by a [Changed](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow.changed) event on the affected [AppWindow](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) with the [DidPresenterChange](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindowchangedeventargs.didpresenterchange) event arg property set to `true`.
 The app will then have to inspect the property of the applied presenter to see what changed.

 The applied presenter is a live object.
-Changing any property of the [AppWindow.Presenter](/windows/winui/api/microsoft.ui.windowing.appwindow.presenter) object will take effect immediately.
+Changing any property of the [AppWindow.Presenter](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow.presenter) object will take effect immediately.

 A Presenter cannot be destroyed while it is applied to a window.
 In order to destroy a Presenter object, you must first apply another presenter to the window so that the Presenter you intend to destroy is removed from the window.
-This can be done by either applying another specific Presenter to the window, or by calling the [TrySetPresenter](/windows/winui/api/microsoft.ui.windowing.appwindow.trysetpresenter) method with [AppWindowPresenterKind.Default](/windows/winui/api/microsoft.ui.windowing.appwindowpresenterkind) as an argument, which will reapply the default system-created Presenter to the window.
+This can be done by either applying another specific Presenter to the window, or by calling the [SetPresenter](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow.setpresenter) method with [AppWindowPresenterKind.Default](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindowpresenterkind) as an argument, which will reapply the default system-created Presenter to the window.
 If you kept a reference to the system-created Presenter for the window, it will be valid at this point (i.e. the same instance as was first created for the window will have been re-applied).

-### Available Presenters
+### Available presenters

 The following Presenters are provided in the current release and they are available on all the supported OS versions for this release.

-* [OverlappedPresenter](/windows/winui/api/microsoft.ui.windowing.overlappedpresenter) - the system created "default" Presenter which allows apps to request and react to Minimize/Maximize/Restore operations and state changes.
+* [OverlappedPresenter](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.overlappedpresenter) - the system created "default" Presenter which allows apps to request and react to Minimize/Maximize/Restore operations and state changes.
-* [FullScreenPresenter](/windows/winui/api/microsoft.ui.windowing.fullscreenpresenter) - allows a window to go into a FullScreen UX.
+* [FullScreenPresenter](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.fullscreenpresenter) - allows a window to go into a FullScreen UX.
-* [CompactOverlayPresenter](/windows/winui/api/microsoft.ui.windowing.compactoverlaypresenter) - creates an "always on top" window of a fixed size, with a 16:9 aspect ratio to allow for Picture-in-Picture like experiences.
+* [CompactOverlayPresenter](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.compactoverlaypresenter) - creates an "always on top" window of a fixed size, with a 16:9 aspect ratio to allow for Picture-in-Picture like experiences.

 ## UI framework and HWND interop

-The [AppWindow](/windows/winui/api/microsoft.ui.windowing.appwindow) class is available for any top-level `HWND` in your app.
-This means that when you are working with a UI framework you can continue to use that framework's entry point for creating a window and attaching its content, and once you have created a window you can use the windowing interop methods provided in the Windows App SDK to access the corresponding `AppWindow` and its methods, properties, and events.
-For examples on how to do this for a WinUI 3 window, see the [samples](#samples) section in this article.
+The [AppWindow](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) class is available for any top-level `HWND` in your app.
+This means that when you are working with a UI framework you can continue to use that framework's entry point for creating a window and attaching its content, and once you have created a window you can use the windowing interop functions provided in the Windows App SDK to access the corresponding `AppWindow` and its methods, properties, and events.
+The interop functions are defined in [Microsoft.UI.Interop.h](/windows/windows-app-sdk/api/win32/microsoft.ui.interop). .NET wrappers for these functions are also available in the `Microsoft.UI.Win32Interop` namespace.

+To retrieve an `AppWindow` object given an HWND for an existing window, use the [GetWindowIdFromWindow](/windows/windows-app-sdk/api/win32/microsoft.ui.interop/nf-microsoft-ui-interop-getwindowidfromwindow) interop function.
+For examples that demonstrate how to do this for a WinUI 3 window, see the [samples](#samples) section in this article.
+These samples show how to use both the native and .NET interop methods.

-Some of the benefits of using the [AppWindow](/windows/winui/api/microsoft.ui.windowing.appwindow) even when working with a UI framework are:
+Some of the benefits of using the [AppWindow](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) even when working with a UI framework are:

 * Easy TitleBar customization that by default maintains the Windows 11 UX experience (rounded corners, snap group flyout);
 * System provided FullScreen and CompactOverlay (Picture-in-Picture) experiences;